ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 Once you've added your configuration file `.gitlab-ci.yml` to your repository, GitLab will identify it and run your scripts with the tool called [GitLab Runner](https://docs.gitlab.com/runner/), which works similarly to your terminal.

-GitLab CI/CD not only executes the scripts you've set but shows you what's happening, as you would see in your terminal.
+GitLab CI/CD not only executes the scripts you've set but shows you what's happening, as you would see on your terminal:

 ![job running](img/job_running.png)